hpgavin/HPGdaac/doc/PREEMPT-RT-install-PiOS-20240217.md

-# PREEMMPT_RT install log for 32-bit PiOS on 2024-02-17
+# Patching and building Rapsberry Pi OS with PREEMMPT_RT ... on 2024-02-17

 These instructions are modified from Raspberry Pi kernel compilation documentation which includes an example of compiling with the PREEMPT_RT patch.   (thank you!!)

 * <https://www.raspberrypi.com/documentation/computers/linux_kernel.html#building-the-kernel-locally>

-## 0. The installation of PREEMPT_RT on Raspberry Pi involves ...
+## 0. Patching, configuring and building Raspberry Pi OS with PREEMPT_RT involves ...

- * downloading Raspberry Pi kernel sources and the PREEMPT_RT patch with matching version numbers
+ * downloading Raspberry Pi kernel sources and the PREEMPT_RT patch matching your current Raspberry Pi OS version number
  * patching the Raspberry Pi linux kernel sources with the PREEMTP-RT patch
  * configuring the patched Raspberry Pi Linux kernel source on the Raspberry Pi
  * building the patched Raspberry Pi Linux kernel source on the Raspberry Pi
  * installing the built Raspberry Pi linux kernel on the Raspbery Pi

-To check the kernel version, distribution name, and bits of your current RPi installation ...
+To check the kernel version, distribution name, and bits of your current Raspberry Pi OS installation ...
 ```
 uname -a
 hostnamectl